 - Resources (people, systems, etc.) and skills of individuals are not optimally used.

 - Failure to identify complex functionalities and time required to develop those functionalities.

-- Unexpected project scope expansions.
+- Unanticipated project scope expansion (requirement changes).

 - Cost overruns